-Aviophobia, or the fear of flying, is not confined to first-time flyers, but is also experienced by more seasoned air travelers.
-Dr. Nadeen White is the creator and editor of The Sophisticated Life blog, which covers topics travel, food and beverages and culture.
+Aviophobia, or the fear of flying, is not confined to first-time flyers but is also experienced by more seasoned air travelers.
+Dr. Nadeen White is the creator and editor of The Sophisticated Life blog, which covers topics travel, food and beverages, and culture.
 She is a globetrotter who struggles with a fear of flying.

 White said she started flying when she was only a few months old.
-“I flew between Jamaica, New York City and Florida every few months going into adulthood without issues,” she said.
+“I flew between Jamaica, New York City, and Florida every few months going into adulthood without issues,” she said.
 “I do remember that I never `enjoyed’ turbulence but it never stopped me from flying.”

 But, in her 20s, White had a flight that changed her life.
 “I was flying from Jamaica to Miami during a storm.
-The lights on the plane starting going in and out, the oxygen masks came down and food trays were crashing into the aisles,” she recalled.
+The lights on the plane started going in and out, the oxygen masks came down and food trays were crashing into the aisles,” she recalled.
 “I thought I was going to die.
-After that flight I had such anxiety about flying I didn't fly for two years.”
+After that flight, I had such anxiety about flying I didn't fly for two years.”

-Instead, White was... taking the train to Florida to visit family during those two years that she didn't fly.
+Instead, White was taking the train to...
+Florida to visit family during those two years that she didn't fly.
 “One trip from Miami to Washington, D.C., took 24 hours.
 I knew then I needed to get back on a plane,” she said.
 “Plus, I had a dream to see the world and I knew I could not do that by train.”

 White has five great tips on how people with a fear of flying can adapt.

-Speak to a therapist about your fears.
 Develop relaxation techniques for flying.
 Breathing exercises when you feel a panic attack will be helpful.

-Speak to your physician if the above doesn't help.
 For those that get panic attacks while flying, medications should be considered.

-Take shorter flights first to adapt.
 Fly with a family member or friend that can help talk to you and distract you when your fear or panic kicks in.

 “I also think a course or reading a book about the fear of flying is a great idea,” said White.
-“I know people with a fear of flying that have done flight simulation classes with success.”
+“I know people with a fear of flying that has done flight simulation classes with success.”

 01 of 03